Sustainability

 • Understand NGK’s DR and QRE-P

-Study of Failure and Methodology of Creation (those interested/including NGK Group) Lecture: 30 participants
+Study of Failure and Methodology of Creation Study of Failure Lecture: Approx. 250 participants

 • Improve analytical and developmental skills through lectures and seminars